JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-entity eid="Q1334780" title="environmental degradation">
 <param ve-entity eid="Q219416" title="sustainability" aliases="sustainable">
 <param ve-entity eid="Q2336124" title="defamiliarization">
-As this essay has shown, visual representations of sunflowers have shaped and been shaped by the knowledges, myths, and meanings that artists and societies have attached to _Helianthus annus_ and _Helianthus_.
-By analyzing historical changes in such imagery, we become more attuned to some ways that art can illuminate human encounters with sunflowers as well as our own experiences with them.
-The sort of attentive regard that art demands, we must also extend to plants if we are to avert further environmental degradation.
-Just what is at stake for us and plants finds a visual corollary in this _memento mori_ by Van Gogh.
-In _Sunflowers_, from 1887, the artist shows two disembodied flower heads that have gone to seed and that defamiliarization of sunflower iconography prompts us to reconsider the value of such plants, which are no longer useful to us as seed crops or ornamentals.
-The floral remains—a barren pock-marked disk and desiccated yellow husk—may be read metaphorically as mournful reminders of the withered relationship of humans to nature concomitant with modernity.
-However, we may also read that imagery in a more positive light as an invitation to cultivate sustainable connections with plants that are not predicated on their usefulness to us.
+Visual representations of sunflowers have shaped and been shaped by human interactions with the plant world.
+By analyzing that imagery, we can become more attuned to the significance of such encounters and more attentive our own encounters with plants.
+That kind of attentive regard for non-human organisms is essential if we are to enter into sustainable relationships with them and prevent further environmental degradation.
+This 1887 _memento mori_ by Van Gogh reminds us just what is at stake.
+The artist’s painting, _Sunflowers_, shows two cut flower heads that have gone to seed—a dried disk with exposed kernels nestles up against a desiccated yellow husk, both rest on a tactile somber blue ground.
+That defamiliarization of sunflower iconography unsettles a human tendency to assume that nature is infinitely replenishable.
+The floral remains can therefore be read as a mournful commentary on the withered relationship of humans to nature, although it would be more productive to interpret them in a positive light, as an invitation to cultivate connections to plants that attend to their intrinsic values of living things.
 <param ve-image primary iiif fit="contain" url="https://images.metmuseum.org/CRDImages/ep/original/DP229743.jpg" title="Vincent van Gogh, _Sunflowers_, 1887, Metropolitan Museum of Art, Rogers Fund, 1949">

 ### References